syznq/Roblox/README.md

 ## TERMS AND CONDITIONS

-This repository and all associated files, code, documentation, and intellectual property (collectively, the "Software") are the exclusive property of VEZEKK.
-Access to this Software is granted solely under the strict terms outlined herein.
+This repository and all associated files, code, documentation, and intellectual property (collectively, the "Files") are the exclusive property of VEZEKK.
+Access to the files inside the repository is granted solely under the strict terms outlined herein.

 ### STRICTLY PROHIBITED ACTIVITIES:
 - **Distribution or Sharing**: Any unauthorized distribution, sharing, leaking, or transfer of the Software to third parties